elsassph/haxe-modular/readme.md

 - **at run time**, when the aynchronous reference is evaluated, the additional JS is loaded (once) automatically.

-Note: Haxe Modular is NOT a solution for extracting libraries, single files or entire packages; it is "usage" based and can slice the biggest libraries to keep only what you really use, where you really use it.

 ## Where to start?

 There are 2 ways to use Haxe Modular, depending on your project/toolchain/goals: